mrmagooey/mrmagooey.github.io/_posts/2018-11-23-sshaha-social-engineering-via-ssh.md

     username@ubuntu-thinkpad-480 /tmp/ $

-This local environment then pretends there is some issue with the permissions for the user, forcing them to eventually try to escalate permissions using sudo.
-Once SSHaha has allowed a few sudo attempts it becomes unresponsive.
-Finally for the user, that block of grey text is SSHaha setting the terminal colors to be black font on black background, hiding the final legitimate ssh disconnection text.
+## Discussion

-In summary, this attack exploits a couple of key assumptions made by the user:
+This attack exploits a couple of key assumptions made by the user:

 1. That SSH can only be used for starting remote shell sessions (e.g. bash, zsh);
 1. That an SSH connection can only be completed with the correct authentication secret, either a password or identity key file;